desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 The Parental Agent then publishes a DS record set according to the information retrieved in the previous steps.

-#### Opt-out
+### Opt-out

 As a special case of Step 2 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.

-This mechanism is without regard to whether the Child zone's signatures are managed by the Child DNS Operator or by the zone owner, and without regard to what the Child DNS Operator decides to signal under the Signaling Domain.
+This mechanism is workable without regard to whether the Child zone's signatures are managed by the Child DNS Operator or by the zone owner, and without regard to what the Child DNS Operator decides to signal under the Signaling Domain.